 It’s also essential to do the above things balanced and avoid doing too much work where a muscle becomes overtrained.

 The mind-muscle connection is another vital component.
 Unfortunately, many trainees make the mistake of lifting to move a weight from point A to point B. At first glance, that might sound like a good objective.
 But the truth is, bodybuilding is about stimulating your muscles, feeling them work, exhausting them, and even experiencing some soreness in the following days.

 To do this, you need to be mindful of your training.
 Lift weights with intent, focus on activating the right muscles, and achieve peak contraction on every repetition.
 Work just as hard on a rep’s concentric, eccentric, and isometric parts.

 2. Have a balanced and calculated nutrition plan

 During the off-season, a bodybuilder’s goal is to build as much muscle as possible while preventing too much fat from accumulating.
-That way, the season (dieting) phase doesn’t need to be as long for the competitor to achieve stage-ready conditioning.
-To achieve this, you need to be in a small to moderate calorie surplus, which provides you with enough energy to optimize muscle growth, but not too much that you store a lot of it in the form of fat.
+That way, the season (dieting) phase doesn’t need as long for the competitor to achieve stage-ready conditioning.
+To achieve this, you need to be in a small to moderate calorie surplus, which provides you with enough energy to optimize muscle growth but not too much that you store a lot of it in the form of fat.

 Unless you’re a seasoned bodybuilder with many competitions behind your back, the best way to go about it is to calculate your caloric needs and then track them meticulously from day to day.
 According to most research, a surplus of about 200 to 500 calories per day is optimal for growth.